AIS-Bonn/temporal_latticenet/README.md

   <img src="imgs/teaser.png" width="550" />
 </p>

-This is the official PyTorch implementation of [Abstract Flow for Temporal Semantic Segmentation on the Permutohedral Lattice](https://www.ais.uni-bonn.de/videos/Temporal_LatticeNet/).
+This is the official PyTorch implementation of ["Abstract Flow for Temporal Semantic Segmentation on the Permutohedral Lattice"](https://www.ais.uni-bonn.de/videos/Temporal_LatticeNet/).

 The implementation is written in CUDA and PyTorch.
 There is no CPU implementation yet.

-This repository is based on the lattice_net repository from Radu Alexandru Rosu: https://github.com/RaduAlexandru/lattice_net .
+This repository is based on the official [LatticeNet](http://www.ais.uni-bonn.de/videos/RSS_2020_Rosu/) implementation from Radu Alexandru Rosu: https://github.com/RaduAlexandru/lattice_net .

 # Getting started